List of most expensive Indian films

-This ranking lists the most expensive films in Indian cinema, based on conservative production budget estimates reported by organisations classified as green by Wikipedia.
+This ranking lists the most expensive films in Indian cinema, based on conservative production budget estimates reported by organisations classified as green.
 (Note: See WP:RSP, WP:ICTFSOURCES) The figures are not adjusted for inflation and represent only the actual filming costs, including promotional expenses (such as advertisements, commercials, posters, etc.).

 Most expensive films

-The following table list of the most expensive films produced in the Indian film industry, each with a budget of more than ₹200 crore.
+The following table lists the most expensive films produced in the Indian film industry, each with a budget of ₹300 crore or more.